 Stephen J. Farnsworth is Professor of Political Science and International Affairs and Director of the Center for Leadership and Media Studies at the University of Mary Washington.
-He is the author or co-author of six books and a 2017 recipient of the Virginia Outstanding Faculty Award from the State Council of Higher Education for Virginia.
+He is the author or co-author of seven books and a 2017 recipient of the Virginia Outstanding Faculty Award from the State Council of Higher Education for Virginia.

 Illustration courtesy of Rowman & Littlefield